Greg Caton

-Gregory James Caton (April 6, 1956 – December 15, 2021) was an American businessman, inventor, manufacturer, convicted felon, and promoter of various herbal products, the main one being Cansema, which Caton claimed cures skin cancer, although the U.S. Food and Drug Administration (FDA) banned it in 2003 as worthless.
+Gregory James Caton (April 6, 1956 – December 15, 2021) was an American businessman, inventor, manufacturer, and promoter of various herbal products, the main one being Cansema, which Caton claimed cures skin cancer, although the U.S. Food and Drug Administration (FDA) banned it in 2003 as worthless.
 Caton was the founder of Alpha Omega Labs, a manufacturer of natural health care products, that currently distributes internationally from Guayaquil, Ecuador.

 Early life and education

 Caton was an avid amateur and short wave radio operator.

 First businesses

 Caton founded Consumer Express in 1984. which later became Nutrition for Life, a multi-level marketing (MLM) company.
 The firm traded briefly on the NASDAQ stock exchange.

 Nutrition for Life entered into a business agreement with Kevin Trudeau.
 After the change of ownership of Consumer Express, Caton wrote a book (which was since withdrawn) on his version of the alleged fraud surrounding this transaction.
 Down-Line News reviewed this work in February 1993 on their website.
 Caton filed a suit against Kevin Trudeau in the US Fifth District Court of Appeals, in response to a libel suit by Trudeau in 1996 over Caton's aforementioned book.

 In January 1996, Kevin Trudeau filed a libel suit against Caton in Illinois state court based on statements Caton made in a book and on an Internet website.
 Caton removed the action to federal court, but on Trudeau's motion, the action was remanded.
 Thereafter, Caton failed to respond to Trudeau's claims and the court entered a default and noticed an evidential hearing.
 On June 5, 1996, after a hearing, the court rendered a default judgment against Caton, awarding Trudeau $5 million in compensatory damages and $5 million in punitive damages.

 In November 1996, Caton filed for Chapter 7 bankruptcy in response to the judgment.
 Shortly afterward, the company was subject to a class action lawsuit filed in Harris County, Texas.
 Nutrition for Life filed for Chapter 7 bankruptcy on July 8, 2003.

 Caton then took up a project to detail the issues associated with multi-level marketing on a site entitled MLM Credit Bureau.
 He was featured in an online article by Ami Mills on the Metroactive website in 1996 regarding his work.